 Many companies have a few partnerships, a few companies have many.
 The industry is dominated by several 'hubs' -- companies with bridging ties that connect the unconnected.
 Prior to 2002, the best positioned companies in this network of partnerships were: Microsoft, AOL-TimeWarner and IBM.

-These industry visualizations demonstrate the forces that organizations exhibit upon each other in complex, interconnected economic systems.
-The data is gathered from various public sources and includes only data on business partnerships such as strategic alliances and joint ventures.
+These industry visualizations demonstrate the forces that organizations exhibit upon each other in complex, interconnected economic systems -- business ecosystems.
+The data is gathered from various public sources and includes data on business partnerships such as strategic alliances and joint ventures.

 The golden rule of Real Estate also applies to business networks: "Location, Location, Location!"